supercaracal/scram-sha-256/README.md

-Let's encrypt password with SCRAM-SHA-256 for PostgreSQL
+Let's encrypt password for PostgreSQL using SCRAM-SHA-256
 ===============================================================================

 ### Build